 COVID-19 Information for Tenants

-Hawaii is in the “Acting with Care” phase of the Governor’s Kama‘aina Economy reopening strategy for businesses and operations.
-Most businesses have been authorized to reopen as per directives established by each county: we encourage you to visit county websites for specific reopening guidance and recommended health practices.
-As we enter new phases, we will continue to take all necessary precautions to protect the well-being of our tenants, customers, employees, and the larger community.
+Hawaii’s government leaders continue to balance the health and safety of the broader community while supporting its Kamaaina Economy reopening strategy for businesses and operations.
+We encourage you to visit County websites for specific guidance and recommended health practices.
+We will continue to take all necessary precautions to protect the well-being of our tenants, customers, employees, and the larger community.

 We remain committed to working with you through these challenging times and will continue to provide resources and information.